xXBricksquadXx/TN-Legal-RAG/docs/tn/code/tca-1-1-106-powers-contracts.md

 This section gives the Tennessee code commission broad authority to do whatever is needed to produce and publish the revised compilation of Tennessee statutes, including:

-- negotiating and executing contracts with law book publishers, and
+- negotiating and executing contracts with law book publishers; and
 - arranging for editing, annotation, indexing, printing, binding, sale, and distribution, including electronic databases.

 Existing contracts for these purposes are preserved and not impaired.